 Dr. Houskeeper enjoys trail running, backpacking, cooking, and reading.

-Bryant Jenks, LMFT is the Program Manager of both the American Fork and Payson Family Clinics and of School-based Services in Utah County where 60+ schools are served.
+Bryant Jenks, LMFT is the Program Manager of the American Fork Family Clinic and School-based Services in Utah County where 60+ schools are served.
 He is a Crisis Intervention Team (CIT) Regional Coordinator helping law enforcement improve their skills on how they deal with mental health situations in the community.
 When he is able to do therapy, Bryant specializes in doing in-home Family Therapy using experiential activities, solution-focused therapy, cognitive behavioral therapy, and behavioral therapy techniques.Bryant is TBRI-informed.

 Bryant enjoys running, sports, camping, and fishing.